juancamilocorralesosvath/juancamilocorralesosvath/README.md

 ## About Me

-- 👨‍🎓 Systems Engineering Student at ICESI University
+- 👨‍🎓 Systems Software Engineering Student at ICESI University
 - 💻 Web Developer with work experience on frontend projects.
 - 🚀 Passionate about learning new technologies and tackling technological challenges.